Criscrisrevex/documentation/cic.md

-# Climate-Impact-Chains
-This repository outlines each of the Climate Impact Chains developed in the course of the VALORADA project.

 # Climate Impact Chains
 Risks associated with climate change are often analysed in isolation, focusing only on specific economic sectors or ecosystems.
 However, this narrow approach can miss indirect impacts, risks of maladaptation and feedback loops.
 A climate-impact chain describes the relationship between a particular climate hazard and its impact on a specific area of influence, thereby helping identify cause-effect relationships between different components within a system.

-# Five climate impact chains and their respective hazards are displayed:
+## Five climate impact chains and their respective hazards are displayed:

 * Degradation of urban ecosystems due to urban heat and droughts -	**High temperature and Drought**
 * Extreme high temperatures on people’s health in the context of urban transport -	**High temperature**